Vegan Campaigns

 The Sumac Centre provides resources for many local groups and individuals, campaigning for human and animal rights, on environmental issues and for peace, co-operation and social justice worldwide, issues that we believe can benefit from the adoption of veg(etari)an diets .

-The Sumac Centre has a pure vegetarian cafe and a social club bar at 245 Gladstone Street, Nottingham NG7 6HX.
+The Sumac Centre has a weekly vegan community meal and a social club bar at 245 Gladstone Street, Nottingham NG7 6HX.

-Check the website for opening times: http://www.sumac.org.uk or subscribe here for a weekly digest of Sumac news and events.
+For opening times check the website or subscribe here for a weekly digest of Sumac news and events.

 Vegan Free Food Give-away